ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 ### 4. Quarto YAML

-As mentioned, the template works with `basic` and `advanced` profiles.
-The basic profile contains the conclusions, fairness analysis and factors analysis.
-The advanced analysis also contains a section on the underlying prediction models, explains the underlying concepts, and shows all relevant R code.
-Three files accomplish this:
+As mentioned, the template works with `basic-report` and `advanced-report` profiles.
+The basic-report profile contains the conclusions, fairness analysis and factors analysis.
+The advanced-report analysis also contains a section on the underlying prediction models, explains the underlying concepts, and shows all relevant R code.
+Three files accomplish this: `_quarto.yml`, `_quarto-basic-report.yml` and `_quarto-advanced-report.yml`.
+The \_quarto.yml file contains both reports’ general settings; the other files contain the specific settings for the basic and advanced reports.
-`_quarto-basic.yml`, `_quarto-basic.yml` and `_quarto-advanced.yml`.
-The
-\_quarto.yml file contains both reports’ general settings; the other files contain the specific settings for the basic and advanced reports.

 The **quarto.yml** file has the following options: